 Chigger Mite Behaviors, Threats, or Dangers

-Chigger mites usually hide in thick brush, grass, parks and gardens, grassy fields, and in moist areas around rivers or lakes.
-All of these areas are popular with humans for recreation, hiking, and camping.
-After coming into contact with flesh, they will settle down and begin to feed.
-Most chiggers will attack around the ankles or under the knees, although some go higher up to attack the crotch and armpit areas.
-Once bitten, the body will react to the digestive enzymes that chiggers use to liquefy skin cells, causing a rash and intense itching that begins a few hours after they have fed.
+Chigger mites like to hide in thick brush, grass, parks and gardens, grassy meadows, and moist areas surrounding rivers and lakes.
+If you’re going to an outdoor recreation area, there’s a decent chance there are chiggers around.
+Chigger larvae do not burrow into skin as commonly believed; rather they attach on the surface of the skin or at the rim of a hair follicle.
+After coming into contact with flesh, they begin to feed.
+Most chiggers go for ankles or knees, although some aim higher like the crotch or armpit area.
+If you do get bit, your body will likely react to the digestive enzymes that chiggers use to liquefy skin cells, causing a rash and intense itching that begins a few hours after they have fed.

 If you are dealing with chigger mites, call north Jersey’s experienced tick and mite extermination team!